minprog/cs50x-1718-1819/sections/04 Anonymize/10 Valgrind.md

 ## Specification

 Debug the program `valgrind.c` so that Valgrind shows no errors on completion.
-Valgrind "is a programming tool for memory debugging, memory leak detection, and profiling.".
+Valgrind "is a programming tool for memory debugging, memory leak detection, and profiling".
 For more detail, see [Valgrind](http://valgrind.org/).

 The program `./valgrind` expects one command line argument, your name.
-Once it starts, it will welcome the user, get the users favourite numbers from a `.txt` file, and then reads those numbers out to the user.
+Once it starts, it will welcome the user, get the user's favourite numbers from a `.txt` file, and then reads those numbers out to the user.

 ### Assignment